CEF 2025: How the data protection supervisory authority's review of the right to erasure is progressing

 • and inform the persons concerned in a transparent manner.

 The participating data protection supervisory authorities use standardized questionnaires throughout Europe in order to gain comparable findings.
 These can be supplemented by in-depth interviews, document analyses or on-site audits.
-The aim is to summarize the results following the audits, identify systematic weaknesses and, if necessary, develop recommendations or guidelines for those responsible.
+The aim is to summarize the results following the audits, identify systematic weaknesses and, if necessary, make recommendations or Guidelines for those responsible.

 The findings are evaluated centrally and published.

-Right to erasure in accordance with Art.
+Right to erasure pursuant to Art.
 17 and Art.
 19 GDPR

-The right to erasure is in Art.
+The right to Deletion is in Art.
 17 GDPR and is one of the central rights of data subjects.
-It obliges the controller to delete personal data immediately under certain conditions.
+It obliges the controller, personal data immediately under certain conditions.

 • 17 para.
-1 GDPR specifies the material requirements for a right to erasure.
-These include, in particular, the discontinuation of the purpose (the data is no longer required for the original purposes), the withdrawal of consent, objection to processing in accordance with Art.
-21 GDPR, unlawful processing or statutory erasure obligations.
+1 GDPR states the material requirements for a claim to erasure.
+These include, in particular, the purpose (the data is no longer required for the original purposes), the Revocation one Consentthe Contradiction against the Processing pursuant to Art.
+21 GDPRan unlawful Processing or statutory deletion obligations.

 • 17 para.
 3 GDPR regulates exceptions to the right to erasure.
 These include statutory retention obligations, overriding public interests, archiving purposes in the public interest and the assertion, exercise or defense of legal claims.
 In practice, these exceptions must be carefully checked and documented in order to withstand a supervisory review.

-• 19 GDPR also obliges controllers to inform all recipients to whom personal data has been disclosed of the deletion, unless this proves impossible or involves a disproportionate effort.
-This obligation to inform helps to ensure the scope of the right to erasure even in the case of data transfers.
+• 19 GDPR obligated Responsible persons In addition, all recipients to whom personal data have been disclosed about the Deletion unless this proves impossible or involves a disproportionate effort.
+This duty to inform helps to ensure the scope of the right to erasure even in the case of data transfers.

 One aspect that is often underestimated is the close connection with the Right to object pursuant to Art.
-21 GDPRespecially in connection with direct advertising.
-A permissible objection often leads directly to a right to erasure, so that both rights must be considered and implemented together in practice.
+21 GDPRin particular in connection with direct advertising.
+A permissible Contradiction often leads directly to a right to erasure, so that both rights must be considered and implemented together in practice.

 Relevance of the CEF Action 2025 for companies and authorities

-The CEF Action 2025 poses challenges for companies and public bodies, especially if they regularly process personal data.
+The CEF Action 2025 poses challenges for companies and public bodies, especially if they regularly personal data process.
 Almost all sectors are affected - from healthcare to financial and insurance service providers to e-commerce providers and public authorities.
 Law firms have also already received questionnaires.

-One risk factor is the lack of or inadequate implementation of systematic erasure processes.
-Although many organizations have policies that mention the right to erasure, they fail to implement them in practice.
-Systems are often unable to delete data completely or there are no clear responsibilities for processing deletion requests.
+One risk factor is the lack of or inadequate implementation of systematic deletion processes.
+Although many organizations have policies in place that protect the right to Deletion but fail when it comes to practical implementation.
+The systems are often unable to delete data completely or there are no clear responsibilities for processing deletion requests.
 In addition, exceptions under Art.
 17 para.
-3 GDPR, such as statutory retention periods or legitimate interests, are not properly documented or are applied too broadly.
+3 GDPR such as statutory retention periods or legitimate interests are not properly documented or are applied too broadly.

 In addition, organizations are increasingly required to prove to data subjects and supervisory authorities that deletion requests have been processed in a timely, comprehensible and data protection-compliant manner.
 The authorities are specifically asking for this evidence as part of the CEF Action 2025.
 This concerns both internal processes and cooperation with external service providers and processors.